mihhail-lapushkin/grunt-css-url-embed/README.md

 > Embed URL's as base64 data URI's inside your stylesheets

 There are lots of base64 embedding Grunt plugins out there, but pretty much all of them are already outdated and/or abandoned.
 This plugin aims to change that.

-Most of the codebase is donater from [datauri](https://github.com/ahomu/grunt-data-uri) plugin.
+Most of the codebase is donated from [datauri](https://github.com/ahomu/grunt-data-uri) plugin.

 ## Getting Started